spinnaker/governance/rfc/ecs_e2e_tests.md

 release, but with most permutations of the available atomic operations and controllers run as integration tests on PR submission.

-While we're actively iterating on the integration tests ot make them more meaningful, they still have major limitations (e.g., they require an actual AWS account) which will take time to sort out.
+While we're actively iterating on the integration tests to make them more meaningful, they still have major limitations (e.g., they require an actual AWS account) which will take time to sort out.
 Community guidance re: what integration tests should look like is also still missing, though conversations have started w/r/t requirements.